microbit-foundation/dev-docs/hardware/1-3-revision.md

 ## Getting Started With the micro:bit Hardware

 The micro:bit hardware is based on the Arm-Mbed platform.
-It has an application processor with lots of on-chip perhipherals.
+It has an application processor with lots of on-chip peripherals.
 Some off-chip peripherals are connected to this chip.
 There is an interface processor connected to the application processor, and it is the interface processors job to manage communications over the USB and to support the drag-and-drop code-flashing process.
 The interface processor does not connect to any of the micro:bit peripherals.